substack/stream-handbook/readme.markdown

 In node, the built-in
 [stream module](http://nodejs.org/docs/latest/api/stream.html)
 is used by the core libraries and can also be used by user-space modules.
--Similar to unix, the node stream module's primary composition operator is called `.pipe()` and you get a backpressure mechanism for free to throttle writes for slow consumers.
+Similar to unix, the node stream module's primary composition operator is called `.pipe()` and you get a backpressure mechanism for free to throttle writes for slow consumers.